canonical/kafka-operator/docs/how-to/h-deploy-azure.md

 You will be asked to authenticate twice, for allowing the creation of two different resources in Azure.

-If everything was fine, you will be confirmed that the credentials have been correctly added locally:
+You will see a message that the credentials have been added locally:

 ```shell
 Credential <CREDENTIAL_NAME> added locally for cloud "azure".
 ```

-Once the credentials are correctly added, we can bootstrap a controller
+Once the credentials are correctly added, we can bootstrap a controller:

 ```shell
 juju bootstrap azure <CONTROLLER_NAME>